Los 40 USA

 spainSPAINchileCHILEcolombiaCOLOMBIAusaUSAmexicoMEXICOlatin usaLATIN USAamericaAMERICA

-A jury has found former president Donald Trump guilty of the criminal case surrounding the falsification of business records to cover up a hush money payment paid during the 2016 presidential election.
+Earlier this year, a jury found former president Donald Trump guilty in the criminal case surrounding the falsification of business records to cover up a hush money payment paid during the 2016 presidential election.
 The thirty-four felony counts were each campaign finance violation that forbade campaign funds from being used in such a manner and concealed.

 In 2018, a ballot measure in Florida changed state law to extend voting rights to those convicted of a felony.
 So, while in prison, one cannot vote, and the right is only returned once the sentence, any probation or parole have been served, and any fines or fees have been paid.
-The second qualification led to very tragic scenes where voters who believed their rights had been restored registered and voted, not knowing they still owed fines to the state.
+In 2022, the disqualification of voters led to very tragic scenes where voters who believed their rights had been restored registered and voted, not knowing they still owed fines to the state.
 Videos of arrests circulated online, and the emotional scenes led many to see the flaws in how the ballot measure was written.

 Will Trump be able to vote?